 - No overly sticky feel that worsens after the bottle has been opened for a while.

-Potency over time: why shelf life matters more than “at the time it was made”
+Potency over time: why shelf life matters more than the day it was made

-Many adult gummies can meet label claims at release.
-The bigger question is whether they can hold those claims through the stated shelf life.
-Gummies live in a tougher environment than many people realize: repeated oxygen exposure, humidity changes, and heat stress during distribution.
+Many adult gummies meet label claims at release.
+The bigger question: can they hold those claims through the stated shelf life?
+Gummies live in a tougher environment than most realize: repeated oxygen exposure, humidity changes, and heat stress during distribution.

-In manufacturing, it’s common to use overages-adding extra of certain actives upfront to help ensure the product still meets label claims later.
-That practice can be perfectly appropriate when it’s scientifically justified and supported by testing.
+In manufacturing, it's common to use overages—adding extra of certain actives upfront to help ensure the product still meets label claims later.
+That practice is appropriate when justified and supported by testing.

-As a shopper, you don’t need inside numbers.
-You just need signals that the product is managed professionally:
+As a shopper, you don't need inside numbers.
+Just look for signals of professional management:

 - Clear lot coding (traceability matters).